makerdao/governance-portal-v2/docs/POLL_PARAMETERS.md

 ## Legacy poll parameters:

-Xxample of a plurality poll.
+Example of a plurality poll.
 It is always assumed that "Abstain" is the 0 choice.

 ```
 ---